 Modeling was conducted to illustrate a low-carbon scenario (LCS) that contains actions that can be taken to reduce carbon emissions throughout the county.
-The financial costs and benefits of each action in the low-carbon scenario and the scenario as a whole were also estimated.
+The financial costs and benefits of each action in the low-carbon scenario were also estimated.

-Carbon neutrality is achieved specifically through decarbonization of the economy which includes energy-use avoidance, energy efficiency, and the replacement of fossil fuels with renewable energy technologies and energy systems.
+Carbon neutrality is achieved specifically by reducing carbon in the community which includes energyuse avoidance, energy efficiency, and the replacement of fossil fuels with renewable energy technologies and energy systems.
 To balance any remaining human-driven emissions, carbon removal or sequestration can be achieved through restoring or enhancing natural lands and soils or through direct air capture and storage technology.
-The strategy of avoid, reduce, replace, remove, offset is prioritized to tackle the problem at its source.
-The state of Oregon has also initiated regulations such as the Climate

-Protection Program (CPP) and House Bill 2021 (HB2021) to reduce greenhouse gas emissions and these regulations align with the county's goal of a carbon neutral future.
+The strategies of avoid, reduce, replace, remove, offset are prioritized to tackle the problem at the source.
+The state of Oregon has also initiated regulations such as the Climate Protection Program (CPP) and House Bill 2021 (HB2021) to reduce greenhouse gas emissions and these regulations align with the county's goal of a carbon neutral future.